A note on degenerations of del Pezzo surfaces: Introduction

 \section{Introduction}

 \begin{mdefinition} This paper continues the classification of $\QQ$-Gorenstein degenerations of del Pezzo surfaces started in \cite{Manetti-1991}, \cite{Hacking-Prokhorov-2010}.
 Let $\mathcal X\to \mathcal Z$ be a family of surfaces over a smooth curve $\mathcal Z$ such that a general fiber is a smooth del Pezzo surface and the special fiber $X:=\mathcal X_o$ is reduced, normal and has only quotient singularities.
 Assume further that $\mathcal X$ is $\QQ$-Gorenstein and $-K_{\mathcal X}$ is ample over $\mathcal Z$.
-Such kind of families appear naturally in the three-dimensional minimal model program \cite{Kollar-Mori-19988} and in the study of certain moduli spaces \cite{Kollar-ShB-1988}, \cite{Hacking2004}.
-The problem is to classify all the possibilities for the special fiber $X$.
+Such kind of families appear naturally in the three-dimensional minimal model program \cite{Kollar-ShB-1988}, \cite{Kollar-Mori-19988} and in the study of certain moduli spaces \cite{Hacking2004}, \cite{Hacking2012}.
+It expected that the combinatorial structure of singularities of $X$ is related to exceptional vector bundles on smooth del Pezzo surfaces but this relation still looks mysterious (cf. \cite{Hacking2013}).

+In this paper study the special fiber $X$ of the above family under the condition that the Picard number $\rho(X)$ is large.
 The case $\rho(X)=1$ was investigated completely in \cite{Hacking-Prokhorov-2010}.
-The main result is the following. \end{mdefinition}
+Our main result is the following. \end{mdefinition}